dabari-framework/dabari-framework/README.md

 dabari is a framework raging from gui library to network for building crossplatform application.

-Platform supported by now : windows , android
+Platforms supported by now : windows , android

 simple usage :